Dog liability insurance

 What is dog Public Liability insurance?

-Do I need Public Liability insurance for my dog?
+Do I need Third Party Liability insurance for my dog?

-Your dog may not have intended to cause harm, but unfortunately, as their owner you can be found to be at fault for their actions.
-To help avoid your dog dragging you into a legal dispute, our cover can provide up to £2million in Public Liability insurance that can include legal fees and damages.
-Conditions apply and Public Liability cover only applies to any incident or legal liability in the UK.
+Your dog may not have intended to cause harm, but unfortunately, as their owner, you can be found to be at fault for their actions.
+To help avoid your dog dragging you into a legal dispute, our cover can provide up to £2 million per incident, including both legal fees and damages.

-Third party dog cover aims to give you financial protection against the liability risks associated with owning a dog.
-We understand that accidental damage or injury can burden any dog owner at any time.
+Third party dog cover aims to give you some financial protection against the risks associated with owning a dog.
+We understand that accidental damage or injuries can happen at any time.
 If your dog were to run out in the road and cause an accident, compensation may be sought from you.
-Your Public Liability policy is designed to cover these eventualities.
-Conditions apply and Public Liability cover only applies to any incident or legal liability in the UK.
+Third Party Liability cover is specifically designed to cover these eventualities.

-Do I have to pay an excess for a Public Liability claim?
+Do I have to pay an excess towards a Third party liability claim?

-There is a £250 excess payable for every liability incident claimed.
+Yes, you are responsible for a £250 excess for every incident claimed.

 What dogs do we cover?

-Interested in our Public Liability insurance for your dog?
-If you're worried about what your dog might get up to when out in public, then our cover is for you.
+If you are interested in our Third party liability cover for your dog and you’re worried about what your dog might get up to when out in public, then our cover is for you.
 We can offer cover for dogs, puppies, working dogs, gun dogs, and support and assistance dogs trained with the guidance of a member organisation of Assistance Dogs UK.

 Frequently asked questions about dog liability insurance